Three Renowned Dance Companies Celebrate Asian and Asian American Ballet

 April 3, 2024

-A gradient blue and red stage shows two dancers facing towards each other wearing white and silver with pops of color, one standing and the other leaping in the air with their hands above their head.
+Image of a stage shows two dancers, one standing and the other leaping in the air with their hands above their head.

 The Washington Ballet, BalletMet, and Oakland Ballet bring 10,000 Dreams: A Celebration of Asian Choreography to the Carlson Family Stage on Fri, Apr 12, at 7:30 pm and Sat, Apr 13, at 2:00 pm.
 The three companies will showcase the work of five choreographers.
 Oakland Ballet Company presents Phil Chan’s Ballet des Porcelaines, and Layer Upon Layer by Caili Quan.
 The Washington Ballet will perform when shall we three meet again by Brett Ishida, Fives by Choo San Goh, and Momentum pas de deux.
 BalletMet presents Finding Light pas de deux by Edwaard Liang.
 Learn more about these works and 10,000 Dreams in these featured facts.